 The Portuguese language has its own versions of those.
 We call them “frases de encerramento” (sign-off sentences).
 Some of them are similar to English, and others not quite so.Atenciosamente

 This expression can be literally translated as “attentively.”
-When signing off with it, you imply that the subject discussed between you and the receiver is receiving special attention from you, and you consider it important.Aguardo sua resposta
+When signing off with it, you imply that the subject discussed between you and the recipient is receiving special attention from you, and you consider it important.Aguardo sua resposta

-As for this one, we have a similar equivalent in English, “looking forward to hearing from you,” you usually use it to let the receiver know that his response will be pretty much appreciated.Cordialmente
+As for this one, we have a similar equivalent in English, “looking forward to hearing from you,” you usually use it to let the recipient know that his response will be pretty much appreciated.Cordialmente

 It is also important to have a broader view of what a formal email in Portuguese looks like, so let’s look at the example below: